Fast Thermalization from the Eigenstate Thermalization Hypothesis

-Intuitively, if one applies the operator $\vA$ to an energy eigenstate $\ket{\psi}$, the function $f_{\vA}(\omega)$ governs the transition rate for an energy difference $\omega$.
+Intuitively, if one applies the operator $\vA$ to an energy eigenstate $\ket{\nu}$, the function $f_{\vA}(\omega)$ governs the transition rate for an energy difference $\omega$.
 For simplicity, we have assumed\footnote{In practice, it may depend on the energy $\mu$ (or the temperature) of the eigenstates.
 This simplification does not change the main argument of this work.} that the function $f_{\vA}(\omega)$ depends only on the energy difference $\omega$; some traditional formulations of ETH assume that the \textit{diagonal} matrix elements $O(\mu)$ give the thermal expectation of $\vA$ at the energy $\mu$, but it is irrelevant for this work.

-Instead, the crucial aspect of ETH we utilize is that for transitions below an energy scale $\labs{\omega} \le \Delta_{RMT}$, random matrix theory (RMT) governs the \textit{off-diagonal} entries of the operator $\vA$ in the energy eigenbasis (Figure~\ref{fig:f(omega)}).\footnote{This is reminiscent of Wigner's RMT model of heavy nuclei~\cite{nuclear_random}. } The precise value of the random matrix window $\Delta_{RMT}$ is non-universal\footnote{We thank Anatoly Dymarksy for clarifying this.} and has connections to the dynamics of the system (such as transport~\cite{dymarsky2018bound}), but all we need for our proof is a polynomial system size dependence~\cite{ETH_review_2016,dymarsky2018bound,2020_ETH_small_omega_Richter,2021_ETH_OTOC_Brenes,wang2021eigenstate}
+Instead, the crucial aspect of ETH we utilize is that for transitions below an energy scale $\labs{\omega} \le \Delta_{RMT}$, random matrix theory (RMT) governs the \textit{off-diagonal} entries of the operator $\vA$ in the energy eigenbasis (Figure~\ref{fig:f(omega)}).\footnote{This is reminiscent of Wigner's RMT model of heavy nuclei~\cite{nuclear_random}. } This random matrix energy scale $\Delta_{RMT}$ will come into our convergence rate.
+Its precise value is known to be non-universal\footnote{We thank Anatoly Dymarksy for clarifying this.} and has connections to the dynamics of the system (such as transport~\cite{dymarsky2018bound}), but all we need for our proof is a polynomial system size dependence~\cite{ETH_review_2016,dymarsky2018bound,2020_ETH_small_omega_Richter,2021_ETH_OTOC_Brenes,wang2021eigenstate}

 Furthermore, we make the unconventional interpretation of ETH that a few (polynomially many) operators $\vA^a$ can be modeled as \textit{i.i.d.} samples of random matrices (below the scale $\Delta_{RMT}$).
 Our proof relies on the ``non-commutativity'' between these operators $\vA^a$, unlike the previous usage of ETH in terms of a single operator.
 On the other hand, our proof does not care about the entries outside the band $\labs{\omega}>\Delta_{RMT}$ .